Curriculum Statement for Geography

 EYFS

-In Key Stage 1 and Year 6, one Geography topic is taught every other half-term, in a block of lessons, alternating with our History curriculum.
-This enables pupils to focus on aspects of particular topics for a greater period of time, allowing for greater depth of study, rather than teaching both History and Geography topics simultaneously.
+In Key Stage 1, one Geography topic is taught every other half-term, in a block of lessons, alternating with our History curriculum.
+This enables pupils to focus on aspects of particular topics for a greater period of time, allowing for greater depth of study.
+Pupils follow the National Curriculum and develop knowledge about the world, the United Kingdom and their locality.
+They are taught subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

-In studying geograpghy as a disciplin, pupils will:
+In studying geography as a discipline, pupils will:

 -engage in geographical reasoning about change (including past, present and future change), diversity across space, and interaction between places, phenomena and processes in the world; •